Zgell/Zgell/README.md

 ## 𝙰 𝙻𝚒𝚝𝚝𝚕𝚎 𝙱𝚒𝚝 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
-- Computer Engineering student at the University of Alberta set to graduate this spring
+- MSc.
+Electrical Engineering student at the University of Alberta
-- Technical interests include programming, mathematics, rocketry, robotics, and cybersecurity
+- Interested in electronics, programming and aerospace
 - Non-technical interests include cooking and hiking in the mountains ([check out my Instagram if you want to see some pics!](https://www.instagram.com/zgell/))

-If you need to reach me, please see the links at the top of my profile page.
+If you want to reach me, please see the links at the top of my profile page.
 [My LinkedIn is for formal inquiries](https://www.linkedin.com/in/zachary-gellner-866143203/), and my Discord/[Instagram](https://www.instagram.com/zgell/?hl=en) are for informal inquiries.

 <!-- If a colour can't be used because of the logo, just average it with black using a gradient generator. -->
 <!--